mediakular/gridcraft/README.md

 ### Example With Paging

 Here a simple example with paging.
-Simply define and bind the necessary variables to the `Grid` component and to the `GridFooter` component.
+If you are okay with the default values, there is nothing to do.
+If you want to overwrite the defaults simply set them in the `PagingStore`:

 ```svelte
 <script lang="ts">